-Revenue arising from the management of service contracts, pension administrative services and investment advisory and management services offered by the Group is recognised in the accounting period in which the services are rendered.
-This revenue is included within commission and other income in the consolidated statement of income.
+Revenue arising from the management of service contracts, pension administrative services and investment advisory and management services offered by the Group is included within commission and other income in the consolidated statement of income.
+Revenue is recognised at the point in time when services are rendered.
+The majority of the revenue from service contracts is comprised of variable consideration and is recognised when it is highly probable that a significant reversal in the amount of the revenue recognised will not occur.

-Q. Leases
+R. Leases